 The rights to the NTIA functions would be transferred to a new company (“Contract Co.”), which would hold the rights to allocate the IANA Functions to ICANN as a contractor, thus essentially replacing the NTIA in an IANA Functions contract.
 Although legally effective and simple there are many concerns regarding capture, costs, litigation, jurisdiction in addition to possibly recreating another ICANN like structure with all the associated costs (which the CWG strongly opposes).

 The rights to the NTIA functions would be transferred to ICANN.
 One or two new “internal-to-ICANN” groups from the stakeholder community would be created to provide oversight of the IANA functions provided by ICANN.
-A simple and efficient solution, but there are many concerns as to if or how effective accountability could be instituted.
+This appears to some to be a simpler and more efficient solution, but there are many concerns as to if or how effective accountability could be instituted.
 An additional concern is the ability to transfer the IANA functions outside of ICANN if it becomes necessary.
 The conundrum is that if ICANN, a California public benefit non-member corporation, is selected as the entity for the transition it becomes accountable to itself in a situation where there can be no contract.
 Additionally the ICANN Bylaws do not currently provide adequate mechanisms that could replace the key elements of enforcement and security provided by the current contracting arrangements.

-In order to move forward effectively, the CWG need advice from a corporate governance and corporate structure legal expert, with experience in California law generally and California non-profit corporations law specifically.
+In order to move forward effectively, the CWG needs advice from a corporate governance and corporate structure legal expert, with experience in California law generally and California non-profit corporations law specifically.
 Questions arising from the above include, without limitation:

 Board Decisions: What are the options available to allow a multistakeholder body to (a) mandate, (b) overrule, or (c) take a binding appeal from, a particular Board decision?